go.to/

 Por siempre - a rarity from Argentina

 "Por siempre" was an Argentinian compilation LP released in 1982.
-The LP belongs to big rarities in the ABBA world as it contains still unreleased on any other LP/CD live track "It's Got to Be Rock'n'Roll" better known as "Hole in Your Soul".
+This rare LP contains still unreleased on any other LP/CD live track "It's Got to Be Rock'n'Roll" better known as "Hole in Your Soul".
 The LP contains mostly no single hits as: Should I Laugh Or Cry, My Love My Life, If It Wasn't For the Nights, Lovers, Dum Dum Diddle or Move On.
-The only single hit that appears here is Lay All Your Love On Me.
+The only single hit featuring on this compilation is Lay All Your Love On Me.

 1983

-ABBA Golden Hits was a new Brazilian compilation that was released in 1983.
+ABBA Golden Hits was a compilation LP released in Brazil in 1983.
 The LP contained 14 songs and among them the last two singles "The Day Before You Came" and "Under Attack".

 1988